AndrewKelton/filesystem-simulator/README.md

 ABOUT filesys.h
 -
-- filesys.h is the library for accessing, creating, writing, reading, and saving files.
+- filesys.h is the header for accessing, creating, writing, reading, and saving files.
 - Data structures used in filesys.h:
   - Structs used for controls, directories, and files in directories.
 Controls are used to controls the flow of data control which functions are used for operations.
 Directories are implemented with a binary tree.
 Files are implemented using a binary search tree, comparing their values of characters with previously inputted files.